 Kitchens are a fundamental part of a great home.
 To get it right is a mammoth task during renovation or while even planning to construct a new one.
 One has to take into consideration the family who will be the one to interact with the space the most.
 In today’s households, a kitchen is so much more than just where you prepare the food and house all appliances.
 Kitchens are a gateway to making mealtime enjoyable for both the cook and the family.
 Here is where factors such as your kitchen size and layout matter the most.
-We bring you 6 designer kitchen layouts that are recommended by interior designers to be perfect for your home.
+We bring you 6 popular modular kitchen layouts that are recommended by interior designers to be perfect for your home.

 The Kitchen Work Triangle